teshomey/intro_to_stat_hu/README.md

 # Introduction to Statistics

-**Haramaya University**
-**College of Computing and Informatics**
-**Department of Statistics**

 ---

 ## 📘 Overview

-This repository contains the **"Introduction to Statistics"** lecture notes / textbook prepared for undergraduate students in the **College of Natural and Computational Sciences** at Haramaya University.
+This repository contains the **Introduction to Statistics** lecture notes prepared for undergraduate students in the **College of Natural and Computational Sciences** at Haramaya University.
 The material provides a comprehensive foundation in statistical concepts, from basic definitions to introductory inferential statistics, correlation, and regression.

 ---